bkesterbyld/maroon-potato/src/pages/index.md

     subtitle: ''
     content: >-
       Build a backend for you apps, hardware or websites in minutes without having to learn anything.
-Take advantage of edge processing to to speed up client interaction or comply with privacy laws.
+Take advantage of edge processing to speed up client interaction or comply with privacy laws.
     actions:
       - label: Learn More